raw unrefined sugar, molasses

 Alcohol by volume:

-In an unfortunate turn of events don't play dead but fight back.
-You have no chance to open his jaws, instead use the peace gesture or the most popular karate punch: direct both index and middle fingers straight into reptile eyes.
-There is no guarantee of success, but the odds are in your favor because only 4% of bites end tragically.
-For a human, because alligator will gracefully move away.
+In a regrettable twist of fate, instead of playing dead, take a stand and fight back.
+Attempt to open the jaws is gonna fail.
+You'd be better off with the most popular karate punch by thrusting both index and middle fingers directly into the reptile's eyes.
+While success is not guaranteed, the odds are in your favor, as only 4% of bites result in tragic outcomes.
+And I mean by that a human perspective, because alligator will gracefully move away.
 In addition, specialists recommend to give up swimming in the pool currently occupied by a reptilian intruder.
-Meanwhile, alligator from Bayou logo devours sugar cane and it's kind of scary what it takes to work at plantations. 🐊
+The Bayou's logo alligator devours sugar cane and it's kind of scary what it takes to work at plantations. 🐊

-Louis XIV used to say, “I am the State”.
+Louis XIV famously declared, "L'État, c'est moi," meaning "I am the State."
 No wonder the French colony was named Louisiana in his honor.
-However Napoleon, facing a difficult geopolitical situation and not without regret, decided to resell it to the Americans.
-Fifteen million dollars for an area that stretches from the Great Lakes to the shores of the Gulf of Mexico and from the Rocky Mountains to Appalachia, makes the transaction the largest real estate acquisition in history.
-An acre cost three cents.
-Thus the US doubled its territory.
+However, due to challenging geopolitical circumstances, Napoleon reluctantly made the decision to sell it back to the Americans.
+The purchase of a vast land area extending from the Great Lakes to the Gulf of Mexico and from the Rocky Mountains to Appalachia, totaling fifteen million dollars, stands as the largest real estate acquisition in history.
+With an astonishingly low price of three cents per acre, the United States effectively doubled its territory.

 Anyways, five years later the Stoli® Group takes over the US distribution of Bayou, and after another three years buys the US brand completely.
-The expansion is impressive.
-Rum with an alligator is now available not in 7 states but in 38 countries, with the sales volume increasing many times.
-It doesn't stop there, because the largest exporter in the world of Russian vodka (SPI Group) is present on 160 markets and represents 380 brands.
+The expansion is truly remarkable, as rum featuring an alligator is now not only available in 7 states but also in 38 countries, with sales volume experiencing significant growth.
+Given that the SPI Group, the largest exporter of Russian vodka in the world, operates in 160 markets and represents 380 brands, it is highly likely that this is just the beginning and there is much more to come.

 The rum is made with raw unrefined sugar from the fields around Lacassine and Iberia Parish.
 Molasses come from the oldest and still operating sugar factory in the US (M.A.
 Patout & Son).
 Fermentation takes between 28 and 30 hours.
 Bayou is distilled in a traditional pot still.
 The rum is then placed for three years in 200 liter ex-bourbon barrels (Buffalo Trace, Jim Beam, Four Roses).
 Americans use the solera system and the barrels are arranged in a pyramid.
-Bottled is from the bottom layer and the loss refilled with the contents from the layers above.
-The subtropical climate of Louisiana picks up 8.5% of rum annually in form of angel's share.
+The bottling process involves starting from the bottom layer and replenishing any loss with the contents from the layers above.
+Each year, Louisiana's subtropical climate captures 8.5% of the rum produced as its "angel's share."